saiprasathgopinathan/Image-retrieval/README.md

 # Image-retrieval using AutoEncoders
-The data set can be found in this link https://drive.google.com/file/d/1VT-8w1rTT2GCE5IE5zFJPMzv7bqca-Ri/view?usp=sharing
+The data set can be found in this link</br>
+https://drive.google.com/file/d/1VT-8w1rTT2GCE5IE5zFJPMzv7bqca-Ri/view?usp=sharing